mercadopago/devsite-docs/guides/checkout-api-v2/how-to-integrate-3ds.en.md

 >
 > Important
 >
 > When the Challenge is initiated, the user has about 5 minutes to complete it.
 If it is not completed, the bank will decline the transaction and Mercado Pago will consider the payment cancelled.
-If the user never completes the challenge, the payment will remain as `pending_Challenge`.
+If the user never completes the challenge, the payment will remain as `pending_challenge`.

 See the section below for more details on how to check the status of each transaction.